Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Vintage Financial Services Background

 Vintage Financial Services was first established in 1985.
 The firm is under the ownership of Franklin S. Moore, who also founded the firm and serves as its chief investment officer (CIO).
-COO Jack McCloskey and director of financial planning and tax John Owens round out the firm’s team of leaders.
+Chief operating officer (COO) Jack McCloskey and director of financial planning and tax John Owens round out the firm’s team of leaders.

 Investment management services come with a negotiable fee that’s based on a percentage of your assets.
 These can range from 0.50% to 1.00%.
 Vintage Financial doesn’t charge any additional fees for financial planning services.
 For new clients, the firm imposes a minimum quarterly fee of $1,250, which could be cost prohibitive for some.